-- (II) The specific boundaries described by metes and bounds that the applicant proposes to change; - (III) A copy of the proposed advice letter and exchange area maps; - (IV) The proposed effective date of the change; - (V) The facts (not in the form of conclusory statements) relied upon to show that the proposed change is consistent with, and not contrary to, the statements of public policy in §§ 40-15-101, 40-15-111(2), 40-15-501, and 40-15-502, C.R.S.; and - (VI) Acknowledgment that by signing the application, the applicant understands and agrees that: - (A) The filing of the application does not, by itself, constitute authority to implement the change; - (B) The applicant shall not implement the change unless and until a Commission decision granting the application is issued; and - (C) If the application is granted, the grant is conditional upon: - (i) The existence of an applicable, effective tariff; - (ii) Compliance with all conditions established by Commission order; and - (iii) Filing of the approved advice letter and tariff pages upon not less than two business days' notice. - (c) Customer notice.
-If a grant of the application will result in changing a customer's service provider, phone number, local calling area, or rates, the applicant shall provide customer notice to affected customers as follows: - (I) Concurrent with the filing of the application, the applicant shall mail the notice by a separate first-class mailing, or by hand delivery. - (II) In addition to the information required by paragraph 2002(d), the notice shall provide details of the proposed change, including a description of changes in service provider, rates, phone numbers, and local calling areas.
+- (II) Thethe specific boundaries described by metes and bounds that the applicant proposes to change; - (III) A copy of the proposed advice letter and exchange area maps; - (IV) Thethe proposed effective date of the change; - (V) The the facts (not in the form of conclusory statements) relied upon to show that the proposed change is consistent with, and not contrary to, the statements of public policy in §§ 40-15-101, 40-15-111(2), 40-15-501, and 40-15-502, C.R.S.; and - (VI) Acknowledgmentacknowledgment that by signing the application, the applicant understands and agrees that: - (A) The filingto the requirements of the application does not, by itself, constitute authority to implement the change; subparagraph 2002(b)(IX). - (B) The applicant shall not implement the change unless and until a Commission decision granting the application is issued; and - (C) If the application is granted, the grant is conditional upon: - (i) The existence of an applicable, effective tariff; - (ii) Compliance with all conditions established by Commission order; and - (iii) Filing of the approved advice letter and tariff pages upon not less than two business days' notice. - (be) Customer notice.
+If a grant of the application will result in changing a customer's service provider of telecommunications service, phone number, local calling area, or rates, the applicant shall provide customer notice to affected customers as follows: - (I) Concurrent with the filing of the application, the applicant shall mail the provide notice by a separate first-class mailing, or by hand delivery to the affected customers; and - (II) Inin addition to the information required by paragraph 2002(d), the notice shall provide details of the proposed change, including a description of changes in servicethe provider of telecommunications service, rates, phone numbers, and local calling areas.

-2106.
+21067.
 Declaration of Intent to Serve within Territory of Rural Telecommunications Provider.